jamesm224/ProSynTaxDB-workflow/README.md

 ### Limit of Detection Filtering
 To assess the accuracy of *Prochlorococcus* and *Synechococcus* cluster/clade/grade classifications, we generated mock metagenome sequence datasets and conducted simulations following the methods outlined in Coe et al. (2025) to calculate misclassification rates.
 To maintain misclassification rates below either 10% or 5%, we determined the minimum *Prochlorococcus*:*Synechococcus* (or vice versa) ratios, as detailed below.
 For broader classifications at the cluster or ecotype level, a 10% misclassification rate is sufficient.
 However, for more precise subcluster/clade/grade delineations, we recommend using a 5% false positive rate threshold.

+Scripts used for genome subsetting and read simulation are located in the [validation](validation) directory.

 **5% Misclassification Parameters** (Cluster/Grade/Clade Level  Identification):
 - *Prochlorococcus* Abundance > 0.57%
   - Counts of *Prochlorococcus* reads out of all classified reads